-To summarize our guide to the safety features in work boots, it’s worth being on the safe side by considering all the risks your work could present.
+To summarise our guide to the safety features in work boots, it’s worth being on the safe side by considering all the risks your work could present.

-With the proper PPE, you can work confidently and minimize injury risks.
+With the proper PPE, you can work confidently and minimise injury risks.

 Construction boots should be robust to absorb the shock of walking, climbing and working hard, yet flexible enough that you can move comfortably.

 Poorly built work boots can cause short-term discomfort and long-term injuries.